To participate in the WellU Program during the 2024/2025 plan year, complete the WellU requirements before July 1, 2024:

 RedMed Employee Health Clinic offers wellness visits as a WellU Wellness Activity.
 Visits must be scheduled in advance – schedule by calling RedMed at (801) 213-3303 or by scheduling online.
 The visit with a nurse practitioner will include basic labs, a brief physical exam and preventive health screenings.
 Employees will be able to discuss any health concerns and create a wellness plan.
 Employees will be referred to a primary care provider for any ongoing, chronic conditions.

-The Wellness and Integrative Health team offers a variety of options that count as WellU Activities.
+The OSHER Center for Wellness and Integrative Health team offers a variety of options that count as WellU Activities.
 See below for links and information.

 - Campus Recreation membership required – employee pays fitness class fees.

 - Work out or take a fitness class and tap your ID card when you access the facility.
 The first six taps on different days will count as completion of one Wellness Activity.